 Key Takeaways

-- CGMs and tools like Veri offer personalized insights, aiding in the optimization of metabolic health and healthspan.
+• CGMs offer personalized insights, aiding in the optimization of metabolic health and healthspan.

 By understanding and leveraging your specific glucose responses, you can better manage your metabolic health and achieve long-term wellness.